 Sarah Schacht: Sarah has been an educator for 4 decades.
 Together with her husband John, Sarah acquires, archives, and preserves unique collections of Venice artifacts for future generations.
 Sarah is our Board Secretary.

-Paul Tank: a graphic designer, historian, and poet, Paul wrote a column and book on Venice history, entitled “Venice Firsts.”
+Paul Tanck: a graphic designer, historian, and poet, Paul wrote a column and book on Venice history, entitled “Venice Firsts.”
 Paul designs many VHF publications.
 Together, Stephen Pouliot and Paul Tanck create unique Venice historical community calendars and postcards, which have become collectors’ items.

-Todd von Hoffman: A specialist in event programming, he was a lead organizer of the Venice Centennial celebration and served as Project Manager for the Venice Sign Restoration Project.
+Todd von Hoffmann: A specialist in event programming, he was a lead organizer of the Venice Centennial celebration and served as Project Manager for the Venice Sign Restoration Project.
 His volunteer work includes one of the summer’s top events—the Venice Community Barbecue in support of the Venice Fire Department.

 NEWER BOARD MEMBERS

 Nika Dunne: Nika loves Venice, history, movies, dogs, and her husband Martin Meunier with whom she works on stop motion animation films.
 She is originally from New York’s Greenwich Village and when she came to Venice finally felt at home again.
 Nika is our Board Treasurer.

 Marty Schatz: Marty is a semi-retired Humanities teacher who has lived in the Venice

 area for 17 years and is very interested in early Venice history.
 He conducts historical bicycle tours of Santa Monica and Venice.